Evaluation of myxomatous mitral valve disease in dogs

 1.0 Introduction

-Myxomatous mitral valve disease (MMVD) is one of the most common cardiac diseases in dogs, particularly prevalent in small breeds and geriatric dogs.
-The disease is characterised by chronic degeneration of the mitral valve leaflets, leading to incomplete valve closure, mitral regurgitation, left atrial enlargement, and chronic volume overload, which may eventually progress to congestive heart failure if not diagnosed and treated in time.
-In Vietnam, especially in Ho Chi Minh City, studies on the epidemiology, clinical features, and paraclinical characteristics of MMVD remain limited.
-There are still few published data on the integrated use of echocardiography, thoracic radiography, and NT-proBNP testing for the diagnosis and monitoring of MMVD in domestic veterinary practice.
+Myxomatous mitral valve disease (MMVD) is one of the most common acquired cardiac diseases in dogs, particularly prevalent in small breeds and geriatric animals.
+The disease is characterized by progressive degeneration of the mitral valve leaflets, leading to incomplete valve closure, mitral regurgitation, left atrial enlargement, and chronic volume overload, which may eventually progress to congestive heart failure if not diagnosed and managed appropriately (Keene et al., 2019; Häggström et al., 2008).

 2.0 Materials and methods